1.a) Fundamental forces and philosophical principles

 Global Physics defines fundamental forces of nature as properties of the unbreakable reticular structure of matter –global, gravitational or kinetic aether.
 Given the non-existence of global aether in Modern Physics, besides of its three fundamental forces –or four if one considers electromagnetic energy and the weak nuclear force separately– new fundamental forces appear related to the mechanical properties of the global aether and its movement.

-Let us now review the ideas given in the book on Global Mechanics and look at a few considerations regarding main elastic characteristics of global aether or fundamental forces of matter:
+Let us now review the ideas given in the book on Global Mechanics and look at a few considerations regarding main elastic characteristics of global aether –quantum foam, strings or space-time with mechanical properties– or fundamental forces of the matter:

 Longitudinal tension of the filaments

-We have barely mentioned this fundamental force of matter in the previous books, as they were in reference to known forces such as gravity, electromagnetism or mass creation.
+We have barely mentioned this fundamental force of matter in the previous books, as they were about known forces such as gravity, electromagnetism or mass creation.

-However, in Astrophysics it can play a very important role.
-If creation of mass of the atoms, particles and black holes produces a local compression of the global aether, this will provoke a stretching of the filaments in order to cover the same surrounding space.
+However, in Astrophysics it can play a significant role.
+If the creation of the mass of the atoms, particles and black holes produces a local compression of the global aether, this will provoke a stretching of the filaments to cover the same surrounding space.

 Moreover, the stars with their mass loss and emission of electromagnetic energy can cause expansion of the global aether.